-What is it about A-frames that inspire so much devotion?
-Little triangular cabins hidden away in forests or perched on mountainsides, they have an enduring popularity that defies time and place.
+What is it about the A-frame that inspires so much devotion?
+A little triangular cabin, hidden away in the forest or perched on a mountainside, this cool structure has an enduring popularity that defies time and place.

-It may be the simplicity of their lines.
-Or the fact that they’re all roof.
-Or the sheer improbability of their diagonal walls.
+It may be the simplicity of its lines.
+Or the fact that it’s all roof.
+Or the sheer improbability of diagonal walls.
 Simply put, an A-frame is an equilateral triangle, with a peak formed by rafters that are bolted to the ground and have no additional vertical walls.
 Horizontal collar beams stabilize the walls and create the signature A.

 It’s a style that’s been around for centuries, but in modern times was inspired by R.M.
-Schindler, who built a contemporary A-frame home for Gisela Bennati in Lake Arrowhead, California, in 1934 (pictured, above).
-Architects like Andrew Geller helped popularize them in the Fifties (below), when relative affluence allowed American households to build more vacation homes.
-They bought A-frame pattern books, mail-order plans and pre-fabricated kits to bring them to life.
+Schindler, who built a contemporary A-frame home for Gisela Bennati in Lake Arrowhead, California, in 1934.
+Architects like Andrew Geller helped popularize them in the Fifties, when relative affluence allowed American households to build more vacation homes.
+They bought pattern books, mail-order plans and pre-fabricated kits to bring them to life.
 Churches, gas stations and liquor stores adopted the look, and by the Sixties the A-frame had become a cultural icon.

 Today, the humble A-frame is having something of a renaissance, and we’ve been a part of that.
 Ten years ago, we acquired land in Bass Lake in the High Sierras, near Yosemite, that was remote and often snowbound.
 We needed a cabin that would suit the unique rural environment, and the sloping roof and easy assembly of the classic A-frame was ideal.
-We came across Chad Randl’s book and fell in love with designs like Schindler’s, John Campbell’s Leisure House in Mill Valley (1952, above), and George Rockrise’s Perlman House in Squaw Valley (1958, below).
+We came across Chad Randl’s book and fell in love with designs like Schindler’s, John Campbell’s Leisure House in Mill Valley (1952), and George Rockrise’s Perlman House in Squaw Valley (1958).